JuliaPhysics/Measurements.jl/README.md

   [arbitrary precision](http://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#arbitrary-precision-arithmetic)
   numbers with uncertainties (though this may not be very useful for quantities that are intrinsically imprecise)
-* Limited support for complex numbers with uncertainties
+* Support for complex numbers with uncertainties
 * Support for correlation between variables, so `x-x == zero(x)`, `x*x == x^2`,
   `tan(x) == sin(x)/cos(x)`, etc...
 * Propagate uncertainty for any real function of one real argument (even